University of Waterloo Faculty of Science: Student life

 Students in the Faculty of Science are represented by the Science Society (SciSoc) which hosts social events, represents student interests to the university, and operates the Science C&D student coffee shop in the Biology 1 building.
+It used to be housed on the 3rd floor of The Link, between the Biology 1 and Earth Sciences & Chemistry (ESC) buildings, and consisted of an office holding a practice exam bank, and a lounge which had been a gathering place for students.

-Answerable to SciSoc are the departmental clubs, which host social events for students in a particular program.
-These clubs include the Biochem Student Association, Biology Undergraduate Student Society, Chemistry Club, Materials & Nanosciences Society, Physics Undergraduate Society, Science and Business Students' Association, and WATROX.
+Answerable to SciSoc are the departmental clubs, which host social events and newsletters for students in a particular program.
+These clubs include the Biology UndergraduateSociety (BUGS), Biomedical Sciences Student Association (BMSA), Biochemistry Students' Association (BSA), Chemistry Club (Chemclub), Materials and Nanoscience Society (MNS), Physics Society (Physclub), Science and Business Students' Association (SBSA), and the Earth and Environmental Science Club (Watrox).
 Due to the wide range of departments in the faculty, the clubs are based out of the many different buildings that are part of the Faculty of Science.

 Additionally, all students pay into the Waterloo Science Endowment Fund (WatSEF) which provides funding for updating lab equipment and ensuring students have access to latest technologies.

-The mascot for the faculty of Science is Arriba the Amoeba.
-Arriba is typically referred to as "she" in the third person, despite the fact actual amoebas are not gendered.
-Arriba is both the mascot for the faculty itself and the student-run Science Society (Unlike the Faculty of Math and the Math Society, which have separate mascots).
+The mascot for the faculty of Science was Arriba the Amoeba.
+In 2023, it changed to a friendly, intelligent dinosaur name Cobalt.